polkascan/py-substrate-metadata-docs/docs/kusama.md

 the funds out of management ready for transfer.

 No more than a limited number of unlocking chunks (see `MaxUnlockingChunks`) can co-exists at the same time.
-In that case, [`Call::withdraw_unbonded`] need to be called first to remove some of the chunks (if possible).
+If there are no unlocking chunks slots available [`Call::withdraw_unbonded`] is called to remove some of the chunks (if possible).

 If a user encounters the `InsufficientBond` error when calling this extrinsic, they should call `chill` first in order to free up their bonded funds.